Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/docs/AUTH.md

 Once you setup group/app role mapping, you can now add users into groups.

-1. Go to Azure Portal and select groups.
+1. Go to Microsoft Entra admin center and select groups.
 1. Select admin group and assign any users.
 1. Also assign registered application to the group so that an integration test can use the application id as user.
 (You can create separate application for this purpose if you want.)
 1. Repeat the step for user group.